1809031104050311011804/PotW/PotW #1 - Volume Calculator/README.md

 ### ***Is this program better than online calculators?***

 Nope!
-I wrote this program to apply what I have learned thus far in my "365 Days of Python" journey.
+I wrote this program to apply what I have learned thus far in my "365 Days of Python".

 ### ***What is "365 Days of Python"?***

-Feel free to view my daily blogs on [Medium](https://medium.com/@1809031104050311011804).
+Feel free to view my daily blogs on [Medium](https://medium.com/@1809031104050311011804) to find out!